LaurieLinz/learn_command_line_exercises/chapter_22/ReadmeChp22.md

 ```

 Alternative "english" ways of asking you to export some stuff:

 Can you set the debug environment variable to true?
+export DEBUG=$DEBUG: true

 Can you remove the debug environment variable?
+export DEBUG=$DEBUG: false

+env shows what you are using export changes it.